 How do we asses and review children's progress towards outcomes?

-- The class teacher monitors each child’s progress and discusses this with the SENCO and the parent/carer.
+- The class teacher monitors each child’s progress and discusses this with the SENDCO and the parent/carer.
 The class teacher considers each child’s targets as agreed with the parent/carer and records these on a Support Plan.
 This will happen each term.

 - We measure children’s progress in learning by measuring against National expectations, age related expectations and by considering a pupil’s targets.